LukeBurke99/better-regions/README.md

-# better-regions README

-This is the README for your extension "better-regions".
-After writing up a brief description, we recommend including the following sections.

 # Better Regions

 More control over region blocks across multiple languages.
 Automatically folds marker regions like `#region`/`#endregion` (or their language equivalents) when a file is opened, with sensible exceptions.